 The Demandbase Tag sends Company Profile Attributes to Custom Dimensions in Google Analytics 4 (GA4).
 The Demandbase One integration lets you add Demandbase Firmographics to your Google Analytics (GA) account and enables a richer B2B view of what’s happening with visits to your website.

-The Demandbase integration with GA4 is separate from an integration with a Google Universal Analytics property.
-Any current integrations set up with a Universal Analytics property will not be affected by an integration with a GA4 property.
+- The Demandbase integration with GA4 is separate from an integration with a Universal Analytics property.
+Any current integrations set up with a Universal Analytics property will not be affected by a new integration set up with a GA4 property.

 Step 1: Ensure the Demandbase Tag is Deployed

 If you have not deployed the Demandbase Tag to your website, see Deploy Demandbase One Tag.

 Step 2: Ensure You Have GA4 and Google Tag Manager (GTM)